chrisjwaddell/blue-moon/README.md

 ``
 BlueMoon({ day: "Sunday -1" })
 `` \
-This returns the last Sunday of each month.
+This returns the last Sunday of the current month.

 ## Uses
 Blue Moon can be useful for setting dates for reports or generally finding specific dates that can be tricky to code.
 Finding public holidays are another use.
 It can be hard finding the last Wednesday of the month, Monday last week or Mothers day the second Sunday of May each year.

 BlueMoon is very verbose for getting specific dates for things like reports.

-It can be relative to the current or pivot date or an absolute date.
+It can be relative to the current date or a pivot date or an absolute date.

 ## Getting Started